Weifanwu66/GeTPrev/README.md

 * **Heavy mode (`‑H heavy` + `‑t <taxon_file>`):** Adds draft genomes to the analysis.
 Draft assemblies for each target taxon are downloaded with *ncbi‑genome‑download*, shuffled, and sampled in iterations (Cochran’s formula with finite‑population correction; ≤ 20 iterations) to capture diversity while keeping runtime reasonable.

 * **Custom genome panel (`‑d <download_file>`):** Enables users to work outside the default Enterobacteriaceae genus or combine targets from both within and outside this group.
-Provide a plain text file with one taxon per line (e.g., genus, species, or serotype).
+Provide a plain text file with one taxon per line (e.g., genus, species, or serotype), or pass a single genus/species/serotype directly.
 The pipeline will download the corresponding complete genomes, build a custom BLAST database in real time, and run either LIGHT or HEAVY mode against that database.

 > **Note:** When using -d, you do not need to provide the -t flag for HEAVY mode—the custom panel already defines the target taxa.
 > **System requirements** Building either the pre‑built archive or a large custom panel requires significant disk and CPU resources.
 Run these steps on an HPC system with at least 1 TB free space.